Mapping the strong-to-weak coupling crossover in polymer-film microcavity lasers: Experimental results

-To study two fundamental regimes of light-matter interaction – strong and weak coupling – and demonstrate the transition between them, we analyse spectroscopic characteristics of the microcavity PL under normal-incidence, 250-fs, non-resonant optical excitation spectrally tuned at 400 nm.
+Under normal-incidence, 250-fs, non-resonant optical excitation spectrally tuned at 400 nm, the cavity is optically pumped from the polymer-DBR side (bottom) to maximize absorption in the active layer, and photoluminescence is collected in transmission through the air-gap side (top).
 We perform either a multi-pulse integrated imaging of PL emission for the below-lasing-threshold regime or a single-shot PL imaging of the above-lasing-threshold emission in k-space as a function of excitation density recorded in transmission configuration (see Methods) for a set of cavity lengths.
-We tune the cavity length in a wide range from 500 nm to 1.8 $\mu$m.
-For length values between 550 and 1075 nm, we observe a non-linear increase in the PL intensity integrated over $\pm1~\mu$m$^{-1}$ ($\pm5~^\circ$) around normal incidence, concomitant narrowing of the emission full-width at half maximum (FWHM) line width, and the step-like blueshift of the emission energy, as evidenced by blue, red, and black axes in Fig.\ref{Fig2}a, respectively.
-This set of data is acquired for 574-nm cavity thickness and the third-order cavity photon mode (M=3) and is chosen to demonstrate an indicative behaviour of the studied regime.
-These three characteristics constitute the key signatures of the polariton lasing \cite{Putintsev2023,Yagafarov2020}, providing clear evidence for its occurrence.
+This asymmetric excitation-collection geometry has been shown to influence mode characteristics in open cavities \cite{Kedziora2024}.
+Across all measurements, we tune the effective cavity length in a wide range from 700 nm to 4.2 $\mu$m.
+For length values between 700 and 1250 nm, that correspond to the strongly coupled regime, we observe a non-linear increase in the PL intensity integrated over $\pm5~^\circ$ around normal incidence, concomitant narrowing of the emission full-width at half maximum (FWHM) line width, and the step-like blueshift of the emission energy, as evidenced by blue, red, and black axes in Fig.\ref{Fig2}a, respectively.
+This set of data is acquired for 731-nm effective cavity thickness and the third-order cavity photon mode ($M=3$) and is chosen to demonstrate an indicative behaviour of the studied regime.
+These three characteristics constitute the key signatures of polariton lasing \cite{Putintsev2023,Yagafarov2020}, providing clear evidence for its occurrence.